The Howell V-4 Engine Project

-Watch video of Jerry’s own V-4 engine being started and run.
-Jerry disconnected the battery, so the starter became a generator that powers two light bulbs, and then revs the engine. (*DJR)
+Watch a video below of Jerry’s own V-4 engine being run.
+Jerry disconnected the battery, so the starter became a generator that powers two light bulbs, and then revved the engine.

 Video of the Joe Martin Foundation Howell V-4 Engine

-Watch a YouTube video of the first pop for the Craftsmanship Museum’s Howell V-4 engine.
-We also took another short video of the engine running. (*DJR)
+Watch a video of the first pop for the Miniature Engineering Craftsmanship Museum’s Howell V-4 engine.

 The Build Team